brandur/sorg/content/markdown/john-muir-trail/main.md

 Our pitch that night was one of the most picturesque, sleeping under the shadow of The Hermit, a 12,000+ foot peak.
 There were a couple very nice campsites, but the mosquitoes descended upon us like a plague, so we ended up pitching away from meadows on a long granite slab.
 Unfortunately that didn't do anything to deter the mosquitoes, so we ate quickly and had an early bedtime.

 To enter my tent I'd run 50 feet to the other end of our granite slab, temporarily discombobulating the cloud buzzing around me, then 50 feet back in the other direction, nosediving through as narrow of an opening in its entryway as I could make.

+Out of all the bugspray we brought, Farina's Eucalyptus-based solution is the only one that seems to be empirically having any effect.
+The snake oil REI sold me is as effective of a mosquito deterrent as sugar water.

 <figure><img src="/photographs{{DownloadedImage .Ctx "/john-muir-trail/evolution-valley-4" "https://www.dropbox.com/scl/fi/6sfkby44lrjy2ah6liw8x/2W4A4163-the-hermit.JPG?rlkey=elnlxx2mbe3ryky4qudb4dbrh&dl=1" 1200}}" loading="lazy"></figure>